-Each contest at the SCNC has a maximum duration of twelve hours over two days.
-Contest hours may not be before 8am or finish after 5pm.
-These times include a one-hour lunch break.
-Once the contest duration is included in the contest description and posted online, it cannot be modified before or onsite without the approval of the Director, Competition of the NSEC.
+For the Team Canada selection category, the contest has a maximum duration of 18 hours over three days.
+Contest hours may not be before 8am or finish after 8pm.

+For all categories, these times include a one-hour lunch break.
+Once the contest schedule is posted on our website, it cannot be modified before or onsite without the approval of the Director, Competition of the NSEC.